 H. The best interests of the child (art.
 3)

 Environmental decisions generally concern children and the best interests of the child shall be a primary consideration in the adoption and implementation of environmental decisions affecting children.
 These include laws, regulations, policies, standards and guidelines, plans and strategies, budgets, international agreements and development assistance.
-Where a decision may have a major environmental impact on children, a more detailed procedure to consider their best interests is appropriate.
+Where a decision may have a significant environmental impact on children, a more detailed procedure to consider their best interests which provides opportunities for the effective and meaningful participation of the public, including children, is appropriate.

 Determining the best interests of the child should include an assessment of the specific circumstances that make children uniquely vulnerable in the environmental context.
 The purpose of assessing the best interests of the child shall be the full and effective enjoyment of all rights relating to a safe, healthy and sustainable environment.
 States should not only protect children against environmental harm but also ensure their well-being and development, taking into account the possibility of future risk and harm.